Please Note: The MA in TEFL program is currently suspended until further notice.

 If you want to teach in grades K-12 in public schools in the U.S., and you don't have teaching experience in that environment, this is the program you should consider.
 It satisfies all the District of Columbia coursework requirements for public school ESOL licensure (certification), and DC certification is recognized in more than 30 states.
 In addition to the MAT: ESOL coursework, you will also need to pass the PRAXIS exam, and may have to take additional undergraduate courses depending on your academic background and the jurisdiction you plan to be working in.
 For more information about the MAT: ESOL program visit the School of Education.

 You can transfer in up to six credits of graduate-level TESOL-related coursework from another college to any TESOL Master's degree and up to three credits of graduate-level TESOL-related coursework to the Graduate Certificate in TESOL Program.
-The courses must be of a graduate level of study (500 level courses, 400 level at some institutions), have a grade of B or better, must not have been applied to any other previous degree program, and must have been taken within seven years of the time of enrollment in the TESOL program at AU.
+The courses must be of a graduate level of study (6xx and 5xx level courses, 4xx level at some institutions), have a grade of B or better, must not have been applied to any other previous degree program, and must have been taken within seven years of the time of enrollment in the TESOL program at AU.
 To transfer courses, you have to provide detailed course syllabi, your transcript, and receive approval of the TESOL program director.

 There is no credit for teaching experience in the TESOL Certificate Program, but your prior work experience will be very valuable and useful when completing your TESOL coursework.

 In such cases, determinations will be made on a case-by-case basis by the TESOL program director.
 You will work with the program director to determine which courses are comparable and which courses you will need to take at AU to complete your degree.